Uspizig/WifiWallSwitch/README.md

 - Ultra Low Power Gateing Chip TPL5110:
 - Bosch BME680 for Air Quality Measurements
 - EInk Touch Screen 2.7" incl connector
+- Space for the oprional INMP441 Microphone
+- 8 RGB LEDs which can be adressed individually.
+Perfect for Quizshow effects.
+Ideal for Audiovisual feeddback
+- Space for Several Connectors to plugin even more modules like Audio Module for an Media Player or Voice Assistant Feedback.

 <img src="Hardware/S3-27-epaper-touch-pro/schematics/Top.png" alt="TOP PCB View of WifiWallSwitch" title="TOP PCB View of WifiWallSwitch">